Markovian arrival process

 In queueing theory, a discipline within the mathematical theory of probability, a Markovian arrival process (MAP or MArP) is a mathematical model for the time between job arrivals to a system.
 The simplest such process is a Poisson process where the time between each arrival is exponentially distributed.

-The processes were first suggested by Neuts in 1979.
+The processes were first suggested by Marcel F. Neuts in 1979.

 Definition

-A Markov arrival process is defined by two matrices D0 and D1 where elements of D0 represent hidden transitions and elements of D1 observable transitions.
+A Markov arrival process is defined by two matrices, D0 and D1 where elements of D0 represent hidden transitions and elements of D1 observable transitions.
 The block matrix Q below is a transition rate matrix for a continuous-time Markov chain.